anxods/cp-parallelism/p3/README.md

 - [ ] Gather the result using collective operations

-- [ ] Print separately the communication time and the computation time of each process
+- [ ] Print separately the communication time...

+- [x] ... and the computation time of each process

 ### Given code
 ```c